 Mass Spectrometry: A sensitive technique used to detect, identify, and quantify molecules based on their mass and charge (m/z) ratio.

 Nephelometry: A technique to assess protein levels, by measuring the turbidity of a sample.
 Typically an antibody and antigen are mixed and the resulting small aggregates are detected by passing a light through the sample.
 The amount of light scatter is compared to a standard curve.

 Radio Immunoassay (RIA): A classic quantitative immunoassay technique that uses antibodies to detect and quantitate the amount of antigen in a sample.
 Typically radioactive isotopes, such as 125I or 3H, are used to label an antigen (known as a tracer or radioligand), which then competes with a non-radioactive antigen for a fixed number of antibody or receptor binding sites.
 Results are compared against a standard curve.

-SIMOA (Single molecule array): A bead-based immunoassay in which a target analyte is captured by antibody-coated beads and then detected using an enzyme-labeled detection antibody.
-The detection reaction is compartmentalized in femtoliter microwells, which may allow for a single analyte readout.
+SIMOA (Single Molecule Array): A bead-based immunoassay in which a target analyte is captured by antibody-coated beads and then detected using an enzyme-labeled detection antibody.
+The detection reaction is compartmentalized in femtoliter microwells, which may allow for a single-molecule analyte readout.

 SRM (Selected Reaction Monitoring): A targetted mass spectrometry technique for the detection and quantification of specific predetermined analytes with known fragmentation properties.

 Turbidimetry:A technique to assess protein levels, by measuring the cloudiness (“turbidity”) of a sample.
 Typically, an antibody and antigen are mixed and the resulting small aggregates are detected by passing a light through the sample.
 The amount of light transmitted depends on the concentration of particles in the solution and is compared to a standard curve.
 This technique is very similar to nephelometry, where the amount of scattered light—rather than transmitted light—is measured.